 Breakfast or Dessert?
 This Blueberry Peach Nectarine cobbler recipe comes right out of the FruitShare kitchen.

-No one can deny that fruit is a fabulous ingredient for treats and baked goods (even if we should not eat them all the time).
+No one can deny that fruit is a fabulous ingredient for treats and baked goods.
 The blueberries and stone fruits in your fruit box this week inspired us to try this great cobbler recipe that uses blueberry muffins as a topping.

 Top the warm cobbler with a scoop of vanilla ice cream for a true taste of summer.